gary-archer/oauth.websample1/README.md

 ## Local Development Quick Start

-Custom development domains are used so you must add these DNS entries to your hosts file:
+Custom development domains are used so you must first add these DNS entries to your hosts file:

 ```bash
 127.0.0.1 localhost web.mycompany.com api.mycompany.com